ChromiaProject/postchain-eif/doc/mass-exit-setup.md

 val erc20_asset = hbridge.register_erc20_asset(
     network_id,                     // EVM network ID
     token_address,                  // Address of the ERC-20 token contract
-    asset,                          // FT4 asset to bind to the ERC-20 token bridge_mode.foreign,            // Foreign bridge mode: mass exit applies only to foreign assets. true                            // The `use_snapshots` parameter must be set to `true` for mass exit to work.
+    asset,                          // FT4 asset registered in step 2 to link to the ERC-20 token bridge_mode.foreign,            // Foreign bridge mode: mass exit applies only to foreign assets. true                            // The `use_snapshots` parameter must be set to `true` for mass exit to work.
 );